juliencombattelli/env-config/design.md

   <ec-install-dir>/etc/profile.d (cf. recipes-scm/repo/repo-aliases.bb).
   The alias shell file is generated in the base-files recipe.

-* DISABLE_SUDO: disables all operations requiring the use of sudo.
+* DISABLE_SUDO: disable all operations requiring the use of sudo.
   - use case: needed on platforms where root access might be restricted (eg. GCP when CLOUD_WORKSTATIONS_CONFIG_DISABLE_SUDO is true).
 Note: sudo operations in all recipes should use special functions automatically checking this flag.
 Sudo should never be used directly.

+* DISABLE_PKG_PROVIDERS_UPDATE: disable update operations of package providers
+  - use case: have a shorter develop/run/debug loop

 ## Tasks